-1.9 Members Conference/Course Attendance and Partners Expenses
+1.9 Members Conference/Course Attendance and Partners Expenses approved conferences.

-POLICY Council shall pay registration fees for members attending approved conferences.
+POLICY Council shall pay registration fees for members attending of registration.

 Council shall not pay conference registration fees for partners.

 Members wishing to attend a course/conference will obtain Council resolution at a convened meeting of Council prior to committing to attend.
-In circumstances requiring a decision before the next monthly Council meeting will seek authority from the Shire President and CEO before committing approval of registration.
-OBJECTIVES To clarify what costs can be incurred/ recouped by Members.
-GUIDELINES Members wishing to attend a conference shall obtain Council approval by resolution at a meeting of Council prior to committing to attendance, and in circumstances requiring a decision before the next ordinary meeting, shall seek authority from the President and Chief Executive Officer.
-HISTORY REVIEW Chief Executive Officer
+In circumstances requiring a decision before the next monthly Council meeting will seek authority from the Shire President and CEO before committing approval approval by resolution at a meeting of Council prior to committing to attendance, and in circumstances requiring a decision before the next ordinary meeting, shall seek authority from the President and Chief Executive Officer.